Alhuuin/rl_controller/README.md

 All required dependencies and their specific versions are available in this branch of the [mc_rtc_superbuild](https://github.com/Alhuuin/mc-rtc-superbuild/tree/rl_controller) if you need a quick installation setup.

-The use of the ExternalForcesEstimator plugin is highly necessary, it is thus enabled by default in the controller config file.
+The use of the ExternalForcesEstimator plugin is highly necessary with humanoid robots, it is thus enabled by default in that case.

 ### Build commands